jamalhansen/personal-goals/README.md

 ## To Do This Week
 - [ ] Write the January Code Newbie Challenges
 - [ ] Setup initial issues for Python Thursday Text Adventure v2
+- [ ] Avoid fast food and sugary snacks
+- [ ] Look into meetings at the local library
+- [ ] Update Resume
+- [ ] Read Chapter 2 of Living Clojure
+- [ ] Read Chapter 1 of Apprenticeship Patterns

 ## Short Term Tasks
 - [ ] Watch https://www.ted.com/talks/gever_tulley_on_5_dangerous_things_for_kids?language=en